 The police station had a glass entrance door, followed by a hallway.
 The group was led down the stairs to a room in the basement where they had to sit down on the floor.
 They stayed there during their whole time in the police station.
 At the station, the officers made them sign a paper that none of the eight could understand as it was written in Croatian.
-At one point he asked who seemed to be the head officer for asylum in Croatia.
+At one point he asked one officer for asylum who seemed to be the head officer for asylum in Croatia according to the respondent.
 The officer replied:

 “Are you a doctor?
 Are you a doctor?
 I take you.
 [If you are] not a doctor, I can’t take you”

 There was a translator present for some time who translated from Arabic to Croatian.
 He was described as an elderly man from Sudan, around 65 years old, with white, balding hair and dark black skin.

 The group had to stay in the room from the morning until the late evening.

 “And they take us in the night because they want to beat us”